Silicka Ladnica Jaskyna

 Description

-I had several problems, to decide if this cave is a show cave or not.
-On one hand, the cave is very fragile and has a very interesting biology.
-On the other hand, the Slovak Cave Administration lists it as a touristic cave.
+We had several problems, to decide if Jaskyňa Silická ľadnica (Silická Ice Cave) is a show cave or not.
+On one hand, the cave is very fragile and has very interesting troglobiont biology.
+On the other hand, the Slovak Cave Administration lists it as a touristic cave, as one of the most important natural sights of the Silická Plateau in the Slovak Karst.

-Silicka Ladnica Jaskyna is, as the name says, a Speleologyice cave.
+Silicka Ladnica Jaskyna is, as the name says, an Speleologyice cave.
 This means, it has a natural opening to the surface, which works as a cold trap.
-Cold air is heavier than warm air, and thus flows into the cave.
+Cold air is heavier than warm air, and thus "flows" into the cave during winter.
 The entrance shaft is 80 m deep and has temperatures slightly below zero.
 Dripping water freezes most of the year and typically does not melt completely in the summer.

-The cave is guided too, but only for small groups of physically fit visitors with an appointment.
-The entrance shaft is slippery because of the ice, and a descend without appropriate gear is very dangerous.
+In other words, this cave is visited from the outlook, which is easily accessible with a short hike without any restrictions.
+But the cave is guided too, but only for small groups of physically fit visitors with an appointment.
+The entrance shaft is slippery because of the ice, and a descent without the appropriate gear is very dangerous.
 The cave passage itself is not very difficult.
 About 1,000 m are visited on those tours.
+However, you should definitely be aware that these are cave trekking tours requiring the right equipment and physical fitness.